-The target population consisted of all cattle herds delivering milk to dairies during the sampling period and all beef cattle herds receiving state support according to the state register in July 2015.
-Fifty dairy herds were selected for sampling by a risk-based strategy and fifty beef cattle herds were randomly selected.
-Faecal samples from the five oldest cows were collected.
+The target population consisted of all cattle herds delivering milk to dairies during the sampling period and all beef cattle herds receiving state support according to the state register in July 2017.
+Hundred cattle herds were selected for sampling.
+Seventy five of these were from counties where paratuberculosis has previously been detected in cattle or goats, and 25 herds were from other areas.
+Faecal samples from the five oldest animals in each herd were collected.